Move In Guide

 Where are You Living and Who is Your Roommate?

-Stay up to date by logging into your Housing Portal to view your room assignment, check your roommate(s) information, and set-up your move-in appointment starting July 1.
+Stay up to date by logging into your Housing Portal to view your room assignment, check your roommate(s) information.

-Download Nearpeer.
-Nearpeer is a great option to connect with your roommate and find other UCCS students with common interests.
+Download Nearpeer - a great option to connect with your roommate and find other UCCS students with common interests.

 We do our best to use the roommate matching survey to pair you with a suitable roommate and/or suitemate(s).
 We recommend exploring campus and attending events together to help each other adjust to living on campus.